Midge / EmergersTurbo Midge

 Overview

 A beadhead midge pupa pattern with a slim wire body and flashy thorax (usually peacock or UV dubbing).
 It often uses red or black thread, fine wire ribbing, and a silver bead.
-Simple, fast to tie, and deadly in winter conditions.
+Simple, fast to tie, and effective in winter conditions.

 Materials